STEM CELL THERAPY

 How are stem cells obtained?

-Stem cells can be obtained from an individual by aspirating bone marrow and centrifuging it in order to separate the stem cells from the other cells such as red blood cells and adipocytes.
-They can also be obtained from umbilical cords, umbilical cord blood or amniotic tissue.
+Stem cells can be obtained from an individual’s bone marrow or adipose tissue.
+They can also be obtained from umbilical cord tissue.
 This tissue is collected from consenting and healthy mothers, after a planned C-section.

 What else does this injection contain?

-Why use Amniotic-Derived Stem Cells as opposed to bone marrow-derived or adipose-derived stem cells?
+Why use Umbilical Tissue as opposed to bone marrow-derived or adipose-derived stem cells?

 The first and most obvious reason is that there is no donor site morbidity, meaning that Dr. Jones does not have to harvest bone marrow from your pelvis which can be painful and add a source of a potential complication.
-Second, the potential of stem cells is thought to decrease with age so the stem cells derived from the amniotic fluid have the most “potential” to differentiate into viable tissue.
-Not all sources of Amniotic Fluid guarantee that MSC’s are present in their product.
-Dr. Jones only uses amniotic fluid from companies that have rigorous testing and preparation methods and will guarantee MSC’s are present.
+Second, the potential of stem cells is thought to decrease with age so the stem cells derived from the umbilical tissue have the most “potential” to differentiate into viable tissue.

 What is the advantage of using your own Bone Marrow?

 First and foremost, it is your tissue so it carries no risk of disease transmission.
-There is also an abundance of research that shows the presence of MSC’s in bone marrow concentrate.
-Further, the number of stem cells in your bone marrow is greater.
+There is also an abundance of research that shows the presence of MSC’s in bone marrow concentrate in addition to numerous growth factors and cytokines.

 How are stem cell injections given?

-First, the amniotic derived stem cells are mixed with PRP (Platelet Rich Plasma).
-The area to be injected is treated with a local anesthetic, and the mixture of local anesthetic and PRP is injected into the part of the body being treated.
+First, the umbilical tissue is thawed and mixed in a syringe in a 1:1 ration with sterile saline.
+The area to be injected is treated with a local anesthetic.
 For many of these injections, I utilize ultrasound in order to guide the needle into the bad tissue or joint.
 The whole process takes place in my clinic and typically takes less than 30 minutes.
+For bone marrow concentrate injections, the only difference is that I first harvest your bone marrow under sterile conditions.
+See the link below to see a live video of this procedure.
+It is actually quite easy to perform in a clinic without sedation.

 What happens after your treatment?